Elliott-Powell/Elliott-Powell/README.md

 <br>

-🌱 What I am doing: Currently, I am studying computer science at the University of South Wales
+🌱 What I am doing: Currently, I am in my firsty year of studying computer science at the University of South Wales, and I am hoping to acheive a bachelor's degree or potentially a masters degree in computer science.
+Although it is only the first term, the curriculum has provided a range of skills (such as relational database creating and queries through SQL, and logical thinking through creating small c++ programs and reversing the effects of a cypher on plaintext).

 <br>